halleysfifthinc/C3D.jl/README.md

 ## Roadmap

-I plan to eventually add support for saving files that have been modified and for creating new files, but this is not a usecase that I require currently or in the foreseeable future.
+I plan to eventually add support for saving files that have been modified and for creating new files, but this is not a use case that I require currently or in the foreseeable future.
 If this is important to you, open an issue or submit a PR!